-- Supported robust funding for programs focused on biodiversity, conservation programs, climate change, and combating wildlife poaching and trafficking;
+- Supported robust funding for programs focused on biodiversity, conservation, climate change mitigation, and combating wildlife poaching and trafficking;

 - Fought to ensure that federal funds are not used for inappropriate animal research or experimentation;